movementkitchen/website/src/pages/courses-workshops/Whole-Body-Core-Strength.md

 Strength aims to equip your with tools to gradually strengthen your body from inside out.

-We will explore why some people don't respond well to conventional abdominal exercise?
+Amongst other, we will explore:

-Do you really have to pull your navel to the spine for your abdominal muscles to work?
+Why some people don't respond well to conventional abdominal exercise?

 What tightness in your shoulders/hips/feet has to do with the weak abdomen?